legodion/convoy/readme.md

 # Convoy

-This package allows you to declare routes inside of your Laravel Livewire components.
+This package allows you to declare routes inside of your full page Laravel Livewire components.

 All you have to do is create a `route` method inside of your Livewire components which returns a Laravel `Route`.
 The package will automatically detect the route.
 This package also works perfectly alongside traditional Laravel route files, and even allows you to cache them.